0x0BE1D/IntroToCryptography/README.md

 # IntroToCryptography
-An Introduction to Cryptography 2nd edition by Richard Mollin: Python coded solutions for some of the problems
+An Introduction to Cryptography 2nd edition by Richard Mollin Python coded solutions for some of the problems